 - September 17 (5:30-7:30 p.m.)

 - October 8 (5:30-7:30 p.m.)

 - December 10 (5:00 – 7:00 pm)

 For 2014 Twilight Ride dates, there may be notes about who’s hosting a particular month on the…

 Light and Motion loaner lights

-When daylight is short, Light and Motion team members are usually on hand loaning out their LED bicycle lights, so look for them again come fall.
+When daylight is short, Light and Motion team members are usually on hand loaning out their LED bicycle lights.
 Light & Motion has been pioneering state-of-the-art portable lighting systems for 20 years.
 In 2008, they launched a line of LED bicycle lights designed and built right here on the Monterey Peninsula.
 (I’m a fan of their lights myself.
 See “Night Ride Home.”)